Mature Students

 For more information on studying at the University of Suffolk, prospective students are welcome to visit the Student Centre in the Waterfront Building in Ipswich.
 The Student Centre is your one-stop-shop, giving information and advice on aspects of student life.
 You can find our contact details through the Get in Touch page.

-Alternatively, why not visit us at one of our Open Events?
+Alternatively, why not visit us at one of our Open Days?

 Headshot of Kesha